 13. The Commission, its representatives and employees may, within the enclosure, stable, or other facility related to the conduct of racing, and during regular or usual business hours, subject any (i) permit holder to personal inspections, including alcohol and drug testing for illegal drugs, inspections of personal property, and inspections of other property or premises under the control of such permit holder and (ii) horse eligible to race at a race meeting licensed by the Commission to testing for substances foreign to the natural horse within the racetrack enclosure or other place where such horse is kept.
 Any item, document or record indicative of a violation of any provision of this chapter or Commission regulations may be seized as evidence of such violation.
 All permit holders consent to the searches and seizures authorized by this subdivision, including breath, blood and urine sampling for alcohol and illegal drugs, by accepting the permit issued by the Commission.
 The Commission may revoke or suspend the permit of any person who fails or refuses to comply with this subdivision or any rules of the Commission.
 Commission regulations in effect on July 1, 1998, shall continue in full force and effect until modified by the Commission in accordance with law.

 14. The Commission shall require the existence of a contract between each licensee and the recognized majority horsemen’s group for that licensee.
-Such contract shall be subject to the approval of the Commission, which shall have the power to approve or disapprove any of its items, including but not limited to the provisions regarding purses and prizes.
+Such contract shall be subject to the approval of the Commission, which shall have the power to approve or disapprove any of its items, including the provisions regarding purses and prizes.
 Such contracts shall provide that on pools generated by wagering on simulcast horse racing from outside the Commonwealth, (i) for the first $75 million of the total pari-mutuel handle for each breed, the licensee shall deposit funds at the minimum rate of five percent in the horsemen’s purse account, (ii) for any amount in excess of $75 million but less than $150 million of the total pari-mutuel handle for each breed, the licensee shall deposit funds at the minimum rate of six percent in the horsemen’s purse account, (iii) for amounts in excess of $150 million for each breed, the licensee shall deposit funds at the minimum rate of seven percent in the horsemen’s purse account.
 Such deposits shall be made in the horsemen’s purse accounts of the breed that generated the pools and such deposits shall be made within five days from the date on which the licensee receives wagers.
 In the absence of the required contract between the licensee and the recognized majority horsemen’s group, the Commission may permit wagering to proceed on simulcast horse racing from outside of the Commonwealth, provided that the licensee deposits into the State Racing Operations Fund created pursuant to § 59.1-370.1 an amount equal to the minimum percentage of the total pari-mutuel handles as required in clauses (i), (ii), and (iii) or such lesser amount as the Commission may approve.
 The deposits shall be made within five days from the date on which the licensee receives wagers.
 Once a contract between the licensee and the recognized majority horsemen’s group is executed and approved by the Commission, the Commission shall transfer these funds to the licensee and the horsemen’s purse accounts.

 15. Notwithstanding the provisions of § 59.1-391, the Commission may grant provisional limited licenses or provisional unlimited licenses to own or operate racetracks or satellite facilities to an applicant prior to the applicant securing the approval through the local referendum required by § 59.1-391.
 The provisional licenses issued by the Commission shall only become effective upon the approval of the racetrack or satellite wagering facilities in a referendum conducted pursuant to § 59.1-391 in the jurisdiction in which the racetrack or satellite wagering facility is to be located.